Alfresco/alfresco-js-api/src/api-new/gs-classification-rest-api/docs/DeclassificationexemptionsApi.md

 let declassificationexemptionsApi = new DeclassificationexemptionsApi(this.alfrescoApi);

 let opts = {
-  'skipCount': 56 // number | The number of entities that exist in the collection before those included in this list.
+  'skipCount': 56 //  | The number of entities that exist in the collection before those included in this list.
-  'maxItems': 56 // number | The maximum number of items to return in the list.
+  'maxItems': 56 //  | The maximum number of items to return in the list.
 };

-declassificationexemptionsApi.listDeclassificationExemptions(opts).then(function(data) {
+declassificationexemptionsApi.listDeclassificationExemptions(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, function(error) {
   console.error(error);